 • Identification of components and subsystems delivered by others

 A process flow diagram (PFD) is a diagram commonly used in engineering to indicate the general flow of plant processes and equipment.
-The PFD displays the relationship between major equipment of a plant facility Typically, process flow diagrams of a single unit process will include the following:
+The PFD displays the relationship between major equipment of a plant facility Typically, process flow diagrams of a single unit process will include things listed in the blue.

 • Process piping